plaid/account-funding-tutorial/README.md

 To verify identity later, we'll need the identity information associated with the linked bank account.
 We'll also need to establish an initial balance for the account so that we can use it later when a user initiates a transfer in the app.

 Navigate to **server/routes/items.js**.
-On line 172, add the following:
+Replace line 172 with the following:

 ```js
 if (isIdentity) {